VR Headsets 2016 Upcoming New VR Headsets VR 2016 VR 2017

 The very first VR all-in-one console.
-Built with Snapdragon 820 Quad-Core SoC, alongside with 3G high speed LPDDR4-1866 RAM, and eMMC 5.1 SSD storage.
-Pico has re-made this astonishing computing power into Pico Neo’s ground-breaking Mobile VR performance.
-Two 3.8inch 90HZ AMOLED displays with 1K resolution inside the helmet, give a lower streak and better color zone than LCD displays.
+Built with Snapdragon 820 Quad-Core SoC, alongside with 3G high-speed LPDDR4-1866 RAM, and eMMC 5.1 SSD storage.
+Pico has re-made this astonishing computing power into Pico Neo's ground-breaking Mobile VR performance.
+Two 3.8inch 90HZ AMOLED displays with 1K resolution inside the helmet, give a lower streak and better colour zone than LCD displays.
 Two unsymmetrical aspherical lens provides 98% luminous transmittance, good FOV and even lower image distortion.

 Headsets from Microsoft, Acer, Asus, Dell, HP, and Lenovo.

 Back in October, Microsoft revealed that mixed reality headsets for Windows’ native headset integration were in development by five major hardware makers: Asus, Acer, Dell, HP, and Lenovo.
 Now the company's have revealed those headsets will reach the market in 2017.
 The lowest priced among them is said to start at just $300.
 Chinese VR headset maker 3d Glasses has also joined the team and will support the Windows mixed reality environment on their S1 VR headset in the first half of 2017, according to Microsoft.
 Microsoft’s HoloLens, of course, will also be in the mix.

 Microsoft has revealed the PC requirements which will be needed for its range of affordable Windows 10 VR headsets (or Mixed reality head-mounted displays, as the company prefers to call them), and the good news is a very affordable PC (or indeed notebook) will be capable of running these VR Headsets.

 The specifications (which were co-developed with Intel) for the headsets call for a minimum.